thoughtbot/superglue/docs/recipes/load-content-later.md

 set of routes, controllers, tests, with more work on the frontend to manage state, call fetch, etc.

-With Breezy, we can turn content async with a single setting.
+With Superglue, we can turn content async with a single setting.

 ```ruby
 json.metrics(defer: :auto) do